 THE KILL FACTOR

 Most of Al Adamsons films play out as B monster and/or horror movies.
 Death Dimension has tended to be lumped in this same category.
-I know I did for some time based on the science-fiction sounding title (which incidentally has nothing to do with anything that happens in the film) and plot elements involving weather control devices.
+I know I did so for some time based on the science-fiction sounding title (which actually has nothing to do with anything that happens in the film) and plot elements involving weather control devices.
 The opening scene with scientist T.E.
-Forman implanting a chip under the skin of Patch McKenzies forehead seems like a standard mad scientist scene (although is then more mundanely explained as him hiding a microfilm there).
+Forman implanting a chip under the skin of Patch McKenzies forehead seems like a standard mad scientist scene (although is then more mundanely explained as him having secreted a microfilm upon her person).
 In reality though, there is very little in Death Dimension that causes it to fall into being a science-fiction film.
-There is a single scene at the start where the weapon potential of the device is demonstrated that classifies as such; thereafter though, the weather bomb is something that only fulfils the equivalent of a Hitchcockian McGuffin where the auctioning of it by Harold Sakatas villain and quest for the microfilm of its plans drives much of the plot.
+There is a single scene at the start where the weapon potential of the device is demonstrated that classifies as such; thereafter though, the weather bomb is something that only acts as the equivalent of a Hitchcockian McGuffin and the auctioning of it by Harold Sakatas villain and the quest for the microfilm of its plans drives much of the plot.

 Full film available online here:-